 It may hurt your case to use an attorney who helps clients in several kinds of matters, like taxes, real estate, or business law.
 That attorney may be learning about the process of a wrongful death lawsuit connected to a car accident while he or she is working on your case.
 You want to have a wrongful death attorney who knows the ins and outs of this specialized type of law.

-If you have suffered the loss of a loved one in a car accident that you believe was caused by another party, reach out to The Stoddard Firm at 470-467-2200.
+If you have suffered the loss of a loved one in a car accident that you believe was caused by another party, reach out to the personal injury lawyers at The Stoddard Firm at 470-467-2200.
 We can discuss your case, Georgia law and your options moving forward.